The Perfect 4 Days in Venice Itinerary

 After viewing the entire museum, check out their gift shop to pick up something that you can take home and keep with you to remember this unique experience.
 The museum is free for kids under the age of 5.

-🏨 Stay nearby the Glass Museum Murano
+🏨 Stay near the Glass Museum Murano

 ☂️ Discover the Glass Museum Murano on a tour